akerl/blog/_posts/2014-12-18-s6-simple-init-system.md

 Early init
 ----------

 This stage starts when the initrd hands off control of the system to the rootfs.
 It moves the newly mounted root filesystem to `/` and execs your init process.
 The point of this stage is to set up the basic system to the point that service management can begin.
 When I started, I expected this to be pretty straightforward: make sure /proc, /sys, and friends are mounted and move on.
-I was mostly right (a trend that does not continue), and I ended up with the following stage1 script:
+I was mostly right, and I ended up with the following stage1 script:

 {% highlight shell %}
 #!/usr/bin/execlineb -P